-Due to the competitive nature of the Medical Radiography and Nursing programs, a "selective admissions" policy is followed.
-Applicants to these programs are strongly encouraged to apply early as the file review can begin as early as November and the deadline to submit an application is December 30 each year.
+Due to the competitive nature of the Medical Radiography, Nursing, and Surgical Technology programs, a "selective admissions" policy is followed.
+Applicants to these programs are strongly encouraged to apply early as the file review can begin as early as November.
+The deadline to submit an application to Medical Radiography and Nursing is December 30 each year.
+The deadline to submit an application to the Surgical Technology program is February 1 each year.
 If necessary, applications for competitive programs may reopen at the discretion of the College.